wp-plugins/events-made-easy/readme.txt

 * Feature: new hook eme_ipn_action (1 parameter: $booking), executed after successfull IPN
            Hint: get the event from the booking id by using this: $event = eme_get_event_by_booking_id($booking['booking_id']);
 * Feature: added placeholders #_PENDINGSPACES and #_PENDINGSPACES{xx} (see the doc)
+* Improvement: added conditional shortcodes eme_if7 till eme_if15 (some people really want these ...)

 = 1.5.2 =
 * Bugfix: multiple categories in widgets still contained an error, tested ok now